JafrulTripto/elegant-tex/README.md

    - Check file size limits in application.yml
    - Verify storage directory permissions
    - For S3, confirm AWS credentials and bucket permissions

+4. **Monitoring Issues**
+   - Verify Prometheus is running and accessible at http://localhost:9090
+   - Check Grafana is running and accessible at http://localhost:3000
+   - Ensure the application is exposing metrics at /api/v1/actuator/prometheus
+   - Verify Prometheus is correctly scraping metrics from the application

 ## License